Client Paging

 This document describes the client side interfaces which a developer can use to Page through data obtained from remote rest services.
-This document describes both how to interact with the Aerogear-Controller based paging as well how to extend the client libraries and APIs to support most other restful services.
+This document describes both how to interact with paging enabled applications as well how to extend the client libraries and APIs to support most other restful services.

 At a high level, Paging is supported through the Pipe’s read method (see the platform API doc, for specific details).